 In information technology (IT), a chief architect is a c-level executive whose job is to look closely at how IT functions can be centralized so that departments across the company can work together seamlessly.
 The chief architect may also be called the enterprise architect (EA).

-Infrastructure design can have a big effect on the performance of an IT organization, and the chief architect plays a critical role in building or buying technology to fit into the enterprise's IT blueprint.
-The chief architect looks closely at how IT functions can be centralized so that departments across the company can work seamlessly together.
+Infrastructure design can have a big effect on the performance of an IT organization, and the chief architect plays a critical role in building or buying the technology that will help an enterprise meet its business goals.
+To that end, the chief architect is responsible for solving integration problems and

 View All Definitions